Paul DeJong Player Props: Cardinals vs. Astros

-The St. Louis Cardinals, including Paul DeJong and his .568 slugging percentage over his past 10 games, take on starter Cristian Javier and the Houston Astros at Busch Stadium, Wednesday at 7:45 PM ET.
+The St. Louis Cardinals, including Paul DeJong and his .600 slugging percentage over his past 10 games, take on starter J.P.
+France and the Houston Astros at Busch Stadium, Thursday at 7:15 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Astros.

 Paul DeJong Game Info & Props vs. the Astros